Celebrating Brixton’s heroic history

 The Lambeth Archives holds great cultural significance for the people of Brixton, covering archaeology, architecture, women’s history, black history, geography, LGBTQ+ history, social history and transport.
 The archives also host the Olive Morris Collection, which brings together photographs, ephemera, and oral histories relating to Olive Morris and her political activities.

 Throughout the development, it has been crucial for the team at Muse to work with the local community.
-A key example of this is that together, ROC and Muse designed the external memorial stone and reclaimed a glazed image of Olive Morris which previously featured in the original archives, within the new archive to ensure that there was a central, prominent space in the borough to commemorate her.
+A key example of this is that together, ROC and Muse designed the external memorial stone and reclaimed a glazed image of Olive Morris which previously featured in Olive Morris House, within the new archive to ensure that there was a central, prominent space in the borough to commemorate her.

 The Darcus Howe Apartments

 Born in Jamaica in 1952, Olive came to Britain at the age of eight where she experienced the inequalities and injustices of the British education system.
 As a teenager, she became involved in political activism in Brixton and later went on to join the Black Panther Movement.
 It was here that she began to develop the political ideology which would determine her future actions.

 In 1972 Olive co-founded the Brixton Black Women’s Group, an organisation which provided a safe space for Black women to discuss the challenges they faced, and she also helped found Sabaar Books, a black community bookshop.
 She went to Manchester University in 1975 to study a social science degree and while there Olive worked together with other women to form the Manchester Black Women’s Cooperative and the Black Women’s Mutual Aid Group.